 Amputee Rehabilitation in Burlington

-Adjusting to life after limb loss requires more than just physical healing — it involves regaining mobility, confidence, and independence.
-At Cogent Rehab Burlington, our amputee rehabilitation program is designed to support patients at every stage of their journey, from pre-prosthetic care to prosthetic training and community reintegration.
+Adjusting to life after limb loss requires more than physical healing—it involves rebuilding mobility, confidence, and independence.
+At Cogent Rehab Burlington, our amputee rehabilitation program supports you from early recovery through prosthetic training and community reintegration with a structured, goal-driven plan.

 What is Amputee Rehabilitation?